rescript-lang/rescript-compiler/docs/intro.md

 will become enven faster, so it is possible to deliver large applications purely running on the Javascript platform.

-# Why OCamlScript
+# Why BuckleScript

-OCamlScript is mainly designed to solve the problem of large scale Javascript programming:
+BuckleScript is mainly designed to solve the problem of large scale Javascript programming:

 1. Industrial strength type system, while not verbose typing required